 Table 10 presents the variables that were passed to the model as an input.
 The open price, high price, low price, close price and volume come directly from the dataset described in Chapter 3.
 The returns were computed according to (1) and the vix, fed rates, fear and greed are additional data that the dataset was augmented with (Section 3.1).
-The other variables were derived from the variables in the data set: open to close price, high to close price, low to close price, high to low price are the ratios of the corresponding price values. vol 1h, vol 1d, vol 7d variables are volatility computed on the 1 hour, 1 day, and 7 days past data, respectively. sma 1h to close price, sma 1d to close price and sma 7d to close price. ema 1h to close price and ema 1d to close price are ratios of the Exponential Moving Average computed on data from the past 1 hour and 1 day to close price.
-The macd and macd comes from the MACD technical indicator computed using the close price value and default values for window sizes.
+The other variables were derived from the variables in the data set: open to close price, high to close price, low to close price, high to low price are the ratios of the corresponding price values. vol 1h, vol 1d, vol 7d variables are volatility computed on the 1 hour, 1 day and 7 days past data, respectively. sma 1h to close price, sma 1d to close price and sma 7d to close price are ratios of Simple Moving Average computed on 1 hour, 1 day, and 7 day windows to close price. ema 1h to close price and ema 1d to close price are ratios of Exponential Moving Average computed on data from past 1 hour and 1 day to close price.
+The macd and macd comes from the MACD technical indicator computed using the close price value and default values for window sizes24.
 The rsi is a RSI technical indicator, computed using the 14 past data points.
 Finally low bband to close price, up bband to close price and mid bband to close price are ratios of Bollinger Bands (Bollinger 2002) to close price.

-$^{22}$ The number of observations in each dataset (5min, 15min 30min) varied and was rather large for a 5 min dataset, so instead of running validation at the end of each epoch, it was run after every 300 batches.
-The patience parameter that controls early stopping was set to 15, meaning that if in the next 15 consecutive validations, the validation loss does not improve, the training is stopped.
+23The number of observations in each dataset (5min, 15min 30min) varied and was rather large for a 5 min dataset, so instead of running validation at the end of each epoch, it was run after every 300 batches.
+The patience parameter that controls early stopping was set to 15, meaning that if in the next 15 consecutive validations the validation loss does not improve, the training is stopped.

-The categorical variables have values of 0 to 23 for hour and 0 to 6 for weekday and represent an hour-of-the-day and a day-of-the-week of the interval (in respect to interval's close time).
+The categorical variables have values of 0 to 23 for hour and 0 to 6 for weekday and represent an hour-of-the-day and a day-of-the-week of the interval (in respect to interval's close time)25.

 The hyperparameters of the model were determined by randomly sampling the hyperparameter space.
-The random search was carried out due to a large number of possible combinations and the training time, which took approximately 1 hour per training run.
+The random search was carried out due to a large number of possible combinations and the training time, which took approximately 1 hour per training run^{26} .
 A sample of 30 combinations (out of 1166400) was tested and the combination of hyperparameters with the lowest validation loss value was selected.
-Note that since two values of the two different loss functions cannot be directly compared, this procedure had to be carried out separately for each loss function and for every frequency, totaling in num frequencies × num loss functions × sample size = $3 \times 2 \times 30 = 180$ training runs.
-Furthermore, as this process is extremely heavy, the hyperparameter search was done only on the first data window, and the exact selected combination of training and model hyperparameters was later used to train the model on other data windows for the given time interval.
+Note that since two values of the two different loss functions cannot be directly compared, this procedure had to be carried out separately for each loss function and for every frequency, totaling in num frequencies \times num loss functions \times sample size = $3 \times 3 \times 30 = 270$ training runs.
+Furthermore, as this process is extremely heavy, the hyperparameter search was done only on the first data window, and the exact selected combination of training and model hyperparameters were later used to train the model on other data windows for the given time interval.
 The space of Informer model hyperparameters is presented in Table 11. where past window is a length of the input sequence, batch size and learning rate are the standard machine learning training parameters.
 Other hyperparameters are specific to Informer architecture and are described in Section 4.2.4.